asapdotid/nginx-example/README.md

 done!

-> You can add or modify vhost config then check nginx and reload nginx.
+> You can add or modify vhost config then check nginx configuration and reload nginx configuration.